daearconsulting/daearconsulting.github.io/index.md

 layout: splash
 permalink: /
 header:
-  overlay_filter: 0.2
+  overlay_filter: 0.15
 ---
+## Geospatial Workflows, Pipelines, Analytics, and Visualizations
-### Tribal Sovereignty-Aligned Data Infrastructure | Geospatial Analytics | AI-Integrated Governance
+## Sovereignty-Aligned Data Infrastructure
+### Governance-Embedded Geospatial & AI Systems for Tribal Nations and Mission-Driven Organizations

 We build practical, governance-aware data systems for Tribal Nations and mission-driven organizations.
 Unlike most firms that focus on policy or standards, we turn governance principles into operational pipelines that embed consent, stewardship, and community control directly into technical workflows.